 Unfortunately, the SilNylon will eventually deform and absorb water if in a torrential downpour for hours upon hours.
 Also, while the tent does offer decent ventilation, condensation can be a problem, especially in humid environments.
 Also, without the Haven Tent insert, this is only a tarp tent without a floor.
 If you're a solo traveler seeking a tarp-tent option at a great value, check it out.

 Best Double Wall Enclosed Tent on a Budget

 Nemo Hornet 2P

 The Nemo Hornet 2P is a highly recommended semi-freestanding pole tent with double-wall construction.
-If you're sick of condensation building on the interior fabrics, this design is a fantastic solution - at a significant cost.
-It features two doors and two large vestibules, offering gear storage and a space for a small kitchen.
+If you're sick of condensation building on the interior fabrics, you'll be happy with this purchase.
+The double wall construction features two doors and large vestibules with space for both gear storage and a small kitchen.
 For such a thin nylon exterior, we are surprised at its level of durability and protection during storms.
 It scores higher overall than its competitors for its super easy and intuitive set-up that can be pitched with one person in foul weather.

 On the downside, it's a bit of a tight squeeze for two people.
 With two inflatable sleeping pads, there is some necessary overlap around the feet.
 Luckily gear can be kept outside in the spacious vestibules.
 While it does offer some stability in the wind, we don't appreciate how much the poles flex and bow in a heavy storm.
-When camping in windy Nevada, this kept us up at night.
-If you are seeking a versatile tent with good ventilation at an unbeatable price in the ultralight world, this is one we wholeheartedly recommend.
+When camping in windy Nevada, this kept us up at night with the tent poles bending and the fabric hitting us in the head!
+If you are seeking a versatile tent with good ventilation and all-around good performance, this is an excellent value option that you won't be disappointed in.

 Read review: Nemo Hornet 2P